MA-Mujeeb/sample1/README.md

-# sample1
+#My first page in Github
-We can see the ampe
+# let's learn the documentation in a coding way.